sebivenlo/esd-2024-elasticsearch/notes/elasticsearch_notes.md

 Elasticsearch is an open-source search and analytics engine that allows for quick, scalable, and efficient searching, analyzing, and storing of large volumes of data without noticeable performance impact.

-It's built on Apache Lucene (search engine library written in Java!) and provides a distributed, multitenant-capable (mode of operation of software where multiple independent instances of one or multiple applications operate in a shared environment) full-text search engine with an HTTP RESTful interface and schema-free JSON documents.
+It's built on Apache Lucene (search engine library written in Java!) and provides a distributed, multitenant-capable (mode of operation of software where multiple independent instances of one or multiple applications operate in a shared environment) full-text search engine with an HTTP RESTful interface and schema-free JSON documents. https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-intro-what-is-es.html https://sue.nl/wp-content/uploads/sites/8/2022/07/elastic-logo-920x920-sue-v02.png
-Elasticsearch is widely used for log and event data analysis, real-time application monitoring, and search functionalities across various types of documents. https://www.elastic.co/guide/en/elasticsearch/reference/current/elasticsearch-intro-what-is-es.html https://sue.nl/wp-content/uploads/sites/8/2022/07/elastic-logo-920x920-sue-v02.png